Sofa-KB/HW12/README.md

 # HW17
-Fitness Tracker build in Node backed by MongoDB
+Fitness Tracker built in Node backed by MongoDB